Query Subscriptions

 See OBSERVE for the full command reference, including syntax, return

-values, and the list of commands that currently support OBSERVE.
+values, and the complete list of supported commands.

 Cancelling Subscriptions